undeadline/composer-skeleton/README.md

-Composer Library Template
+JSON Web Token (JWT)
 =========================

-This is the skeleton package for development of libraries
+This package help you with JWT generating, refreshing, checking.